runtimeverification/algorand-verification/README.md

 Files
 -----

-All Coq vernacular files can be found under `theories`, and their content is as follows:
+All Coq vernacular files can be found under the `theories` directory, and their content is as follows:

 - `boolp.v`, `reals.v`, `Rstruct.v`, `R_util.v`: definitions and lemmas for using real numbers via MathComp and SSReflect, adapted from the [MathComp analysis project](https://github.com/math-comp/analysis)
 - `fmap_ext.v`: some useful auxiliary definitions and lemmas about finite maps